-Have you ever struggled with bad lighting, leading to dark and grainy photos?
+Have you ever struggled with bad lights, leading to dark and grainy photos?
 You’re not the first person to grapple with this and you won’t be the last.
-Luckily there are a few ways you can improve your photography lighting.
+Luckily there are a few ways you can improve.

 Which type of light is used in photography?